Search

 Impact of IEEPA tariff refunds

-If a reporting entity recognizes an asset related to an anticipated tariff refund or has actually received a tariff refund, it must determine the appropriate offsetting entry to recognize.
+If a reporting entity recognizes an asset related to an anticipated tariff refund or has actually received tariff refunds, it must determine the appropriate offsetting entry to recognize.
 The offsetting entry depends on whether the costs of the tariffs are capitalized into an asset that remains on the reporting entity’s balance sheet.

 Tariff still on reporting entity’s balance sheet